oracle/gatsby-source-oce/README.md

 # About gatsby-source-oce

-A Gatsby source plugin for importing data from an [Oracle Content and Experience](https://docs.oracle.com/en/cloud/paas/content-cloud/headless-cms.html) (OCE) service into a [Gatsby](https://www.gatsbyjs.com) application.
+A Gatsby source plugin for importing data from an [Oracle Content Management](https://docs.oracle.com/en/cloud/paas/content-cloud/headless-cms.html) service into a [Gatsby](https://www.gatsbyjs.com) application.

 ## Installation